murchie85/steelSpirit/README.md

 - Canvas second layer
 - canvas transparent
 - ++ CANVAS SPEED
+- Camera shake
 - ADD ALLY
 - ADD ALLY LOGIC
 - ALLY COMMAND
 - INCINERY FLARE EXPLOSIONS https://youtu.be/zXjBS382P2k?t=224
+- Want to be able to dodge enemy in shmup style, lockon camera centering clamp may be needed
+	- this makes jink manual
+	- more thinking required, because to get that flow, its hard if there are enemies in front and beside

 ENEMIES: